 A lumbar puncture is a diagnostic test for multiple sclerosis that involves removing and analysing a sample of cerebrospinal fluid (CSF), the fluid that surrounds the brain and spinal cord within the skull and backbone.
 It is sometimes referred to as a spinal tap.

 A lumbar puncture takes about half an hour under a local anaesthetic.
 The lumbar region is the section of the backbone between the lowest ribs and the pelvis.
-A thin, flexible needle is inserted into the base of the spine above the pelvis) and a quantity of cerebrospinal fluid is drawn off.
+A thin, flexible needle is inserted into the base of the spine above the pelvis and a quantity of cerebrospinal fluid is drawn off.

-The overall discomfort experienced during a lumbar puncture itself is not great.
-However, the drop in pressure in the cerebrospinal fluid caused by the removal of a sample can produce a splitting headache for some people.
+Having a lumbar puncture can be uncomfortable or unsettling.
+The drop in pressure in the cerebrospinal fluid caused by the removal of a sample can produce a splitting headache for some people.
 This usually lasts for no more than 24 hours but for some can persist for longer.
-To reduce the risk of headaches it is suggested that the individual lie flat for at least six hours after the procedure and drink plenty of water.
+To reduce the risk of headaches, you should try to lie flat for at least six hours after the procedure and drink plenty of water.

 How a lumbar puncture can help diagnose MS

-White blood cells.
+- White blood cells.
 If you have multiple sclerosis, then the number of white cells in your cerebrospinal fluid is usually up to seven times higher than normal.
 If the count is even higher than this, it is probably due to an infection of some sort, such as Lyme's Disease, and not MS.

-Oligoclonal bands - the immune system produces antibodies to fight infection.
+- Oligoclonal bands.
+The immune system produces antibodies to fight infection.
 In MS, antibodies cross the blood-brain barrier and attack the myelin surrounding nerves.
-As a result, the level of antibodies in the cerebrospinal fluid of someone with MS is higher than it should be and is higher than the level in the blood, so a blood sample will usually be analysed at the same time for comparison.
+As a result, the level of antibodies in the cerebrospinal fluid of someone with MS is higher than it should be.
+It will also be higher than the level in the blood, so a blood sample will usually be analysed at the same time for comparison.